AlexVialaBellander/cth-hacke-discord-bot/README.md

 # Community Discord Bot

+NOTE THAT THE BOT ONLY WORKS FOR ONE GUILD AT THE TIME FOR THE MOMENT

 This bot was originally developed for a community Discord for Computer Science and Engineering Students @ Chalmers Unviersity of Technology.

 ## Overview